Change bEGINS hERE.

 Take action.

 Each post, despite being at times heavy and devastating, ends with, and is interspersed with, an overall message of promise.
-This culminates at the finale of each episode, with specific, actionable, and practical steps that anyone can take immediately to actively resist the influence of each stage on their community, their own mindset, and ultimately on the world.
-To strengthen the connection between personal agency and collective memory, you are invited to link each recommended action with a specific testimony or local story that resonates with you.
+Each episode concludes with specific, actionable steps.
+These steps are practical and anyone can take them immediately.
+They help actively resist the influence of each stage on their community.
+They also impact one’s own mindset and, ultimately, the world.
+You are encouraged to strengthen the connection between personal agency and collective memory.
+To do this, link each recommended action with a specific testimony or story that resonates with you.
 Such linking reinforces the truth that prevention resides in both memory and present-day choices.

 “Genocide is a process that develops in ten stages that are predictable but not inexorable.
 At each stage, preventive measures can stop it.
 The process is not linear.
 Stages occur simultaneously.
 Each stage is itself a process. “